-- Page 1 Buffalo LinkTheater Wireless – A&G
+- Page 1 Buffalo LinkTheater Wireless – A&G Review

-- Page 2 Buffalo LinkTheater Wireless – A&G
+- Page 2 Buffalo LinkTheater Wireless – A&G Review

 The LinkTheater can stream content from a Viiv server, your Windows Media Player library (using Windows Media Connect), or from its own MediaServer software and it will automatically search for any shared libraries on your network.
 To start playback or to view an image you simply navigate to the required library with the remote and pick what you want to play/view.
 Unfortunately menus are slow and prone to freezing and there is no finesse to any part of it – for instance, you can’t navigate your files by typing a letter on the remote so you have to scroll through the whole of you music collection to reach your Yngwie Malmsteen tracks.
 Of course, I wouldn’t expect anything too sophisticated from a device like this but I would hope for a certain level of usability.

 Ironically, I might have been more forgiving of the LinkTheater if the remote was as simple as the likes of the Apple Remote.
 OK, inputting network passwords and IP addresses would be more of a hassle but I’m sure an onscreen keyboard could do the job.
 As it stands, the remote has 44 buttons (or 46 if you count the volume/track rockers as two buttons) at least fifteen of which could be removed without affecting functionality and that’s not counting replacing the mobile phone style number/letter keys with an onscreen keyboard.
 It is also necessary for some buttons to be duplicated, apparently – who doesn’t need two stop buttons?
 And, to round it all off, the buttons are the squishy rubber sort that are never pleasant to use.
 Generally there doesn’t seem to have been any improvement over the remote for the last LinkTheater that Riyad looked at.